dbpedia/gstore/vos-loader/README.md

 with `docker-compose up -d`.

-## Configuration and Running
+## Configuration file

-An instance of this service requires a [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) file specifying where to look for files to load, where to move them when loading succeeded (or failed) and how to connect to the VOS instance to load the data into.
-The `configFile` task defined in the SBT build file (`build.sbt`) defined the source path for the config from three sources (decreasing priority):
+The `configFile` task defined in the SBT build file (`build.sbt`) defines the source path for the config from three sources (decreasing priority):

-1. The value of the system environment variable `VOS_LOADER_CONFIG`
+1. The value of the system environment variable `VOS_LOADER_CONFIG=/opt/dataid-repo/vosloader.conf`
 1. The value of the JVM system property `org.dbpedia.databus.vosloader.config`
 1. The `configFileDefault` value in the SBT file

+## Running

+TODO big ?
+SH: I already checked HTOP and tmux, but could not find anything.....

+## Config Options
+An instance of this service requires a [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) file specifying where to look for files to load, where to move them when loading succeeded (or failed) and how to connect to the VOS instance to load the data into.

 `src/main/resources/vosloader.conf-TEMPLATE` gives an example/template for such a configuration file to be adjusted to the actual environment.